IllyShaieb/ACE/README.md

     python main.py
     ```

+## Usage

+### Interacting with ACE

+Once you run `main.py`, you can interact with ACE by typing your requests in the console.
+ACE will try to understand your intent and respond accordingly.

+### Available Skills

+ACE currently has the following skills:

+- **Basic Interactions:**

+  - Greetings: (e.g., "hello", "good morning")
+  - Farewells (e.g., "goodbye", "bye")
+  - Self-introduction (e.g., "who are you?")
+  - Responding to "how are you?"

+- **Weather:**

+  - Get the current weather for a location (e.g., "what's the weather in London?")
+  - Get tomorrow's weather for a location (e.g., "what's the weather in New York tomorrow?")

+- **To-Do List:**

+  - Show today's tasks (e.g., "show my to-dos")
+  - Add a task to the to-do list (e.g., "add buy groceries to my to-do list")

+- **Time:**
+  - Tell the current time (e.g., "what time is it?")
+  - Calculate future time (e.g., "what will the time be in 2 hours?")

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.